Man charged in fatal crash that killed 3 in Orange - NewsBreak

 Man charged in fatal crash that killed 3 in Orange

-SANTA ANA (CNS) - A 19-year-old man was charged today with three counts of second-degree murder stemming from a police pursuit that killed three of his passengers -- a 26-year-old man and a pair of teens -- and injured four others in Orange.
+A 19-year-old man was charged Thursday with three counts of second-degree murder stemming from a police pursuit that killed three of his passengers — a 26-year-old man and a pair of teens — and injured four others in Orange.

 Azarie Dupree Fuller of Exeter, in Tulare County, was also charged with evading a peace officer causing death, three counts of child abuse and endangerment, all felonies, as well as a misdemeanor count of driving without a valid driver’s license, according to court records.
 He was also issued a ticket for speeding beyond 100 miles per hour.